Classic DP: Egg Drop

 times, which equals 3, fewer than the 7 attempts before.
 This is what is meant by the minimum number of attempts.

-For example, if you only have 1 egg and 7 floors, would you dare to use binary search?
-If you drop the egg from the 4th floor and it doesn't break, you can pick it up and try higher floors.
-But if it breaks, you have no more eggs to continue testing, and you cannot determine the exact floor F
+For instance, if you are given only 1 egg and a 7-story building, would you dare to use binary search?
+If you throw the egg from the 4th floor and it doesn't break, you can pick it up and try higher floors.
+But if it breaks, you cannot continue testing, and you won't be able to determine the exact floor F

-Some readers might think: since binary search is the fastest way to eliminate floors, why not use binary search first and switch to linear scanning when only 1 egg is left?
-Wouldn't that give the minimum number of drops?
+Some readers might think: binary search is undoubtedly the fastest way to eliminate floors, so why not use binary search until only 1 egg is left, then perform a linear scan?
+Would this result in the minimum number of egg drops?

-Unfortunately, it doesn't.
-For instance, if you have 100 floors and 2 eggs, and you drop one from the 50th floor and it breaks, you would then need to linearly scan floors 1 to 49, resulting in a worst-case scenario of 50 drops.
+Unfortunately, it does not.
+For example, if you have a 100-story building and 2 eggs, dropping an egg from the 50th floor and it breaks, you would need to perform a linear scan from floors 1 to 49, resulting in 50 throws in the worst case.

-If you replace "binary" with "quinary" or "decimal" search, it significantly reduces the worst-case number of attempts.
-For example, dropping the first egg every ten floors and then scanning linearly with the second egg would result in no more than 20 drops.
-The optimal solution is actually 14 drops.
-There are many optimal strategies, and they don't follow a clear pattern.
+If you forgo "binary" and use "quinary" or "decuple" divisions, it would significantly reduce the worst-case attempts.
+For example, if you drop the first egg every ten floors, and when it breaks, use the second egg for a linear scan, the total attempts would not exceed 20.
+The optimal solution is actually 14 attempts.
+There are many optimal strategies, and there is no obvious pattern.

-All this explanation is to ensure everyone understands the problem and recognizes its complexity.
-Even manually calculating it is challenging, so how can we solve it algorithmically?
+After this lengthy explanation, I hope to ensure everyone understands the problem's meaning and recognizes its complexity.
+Even calculating manually is not easy, so how can it be solved algorithmically?